kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Intro: Use Kuzzle as an IoT backend With ESP32

-Kuzzle is an open-source backend suite that can be installed on-premises and includes a multi-protocol API that can be used to integrate IoT devices.
+Kuzzle is an open-source backend.
+It can be installed on-premises, and it features a multi-protocol API allowing to integrate IoT devices.

-In this article we will show you how to develop an IoT application using an ESP32 module and *Kuzzle Backend*, communicating using MQTT.
+This article explains how to develop an IoT application using an ESP32 module and Kuzzle, communicating using MQTT.

-Specifically, we will build a basic IoT device featuring a RGB LED, and change its colors using *Kuzzle Admin Console*.
+Specifically, we will build a basic IoT device featuring a RGB LED, and change its colors using Kuzzle's Admin Console.

-## Installing Kuzzle Backend and Kuzzle Admin Console
+## Install Kuzzle

-First you will need to install *Kuzzle Backend*, an open source IoT backend solution, on your favorite Linux distribution.

-The following guide will allow you to quickly run a *Kuzzle Backend* instance: [Getting Started](http://docs.kuzzle.io/guide/getting-started).
+The following guide allows you to quickly run a Kuzzle instance: [Getting Started](http://docs.kuzzle.io/guide/getting-started)

-By default, Kuzzle does not support MQTT communication.
-Fortunately, Kuzzle features an extendable protocol architecture: all you need is to install our official [MQTT Protocol](https://github.com/kuzzleio/protocol-mqtt) to add MQTT capabilities to Kuzzle.
+By default, Kuzzle does not support MQTT communication, but it features an extensible protocol system: install our official [MQTT Protocol](https://github.com/kuzzleio/protocol-mqtt) to add MQTT capabilities.

-Our documentation contains the necessary instructions to add a new network protocol to Kuzzle: [Install a Protocol](https://docs.kuzzle.io/plugins-reference/protocols#installing-a-protocol)

-Then you can install *Kuzzle Admin Console* or use the online version [here](http://console.kuzzle.io).
-This is the administration tool that allows you to manage and browse your data.
-The online version of *Kuzzle Admin Console* can be configured to connect to your local *Kuzzle Backend* (although it is hosted online, all the code to access your *Kuzzle Backend* instance will run locally in your browser, thus there is no need for NAT).

-If you want to install a local *Kuzzle Admin Console* instance on your machine, the instructions can be found on github: <https://github.com/kuzzleio/kuzzle-admin-console>.
+To browse and manage your data, either install Kuzzle's [administration console](https://github.com/kuzzleio/kuzzle-admin-console), or use the online version available [here](http://console.kuzzle.io) (although it is hosted online, no data will ever leave your network).

 ![esp32 picture](img/esp32-rgb-led-1.jpg)

-## What you need
+## Components prerequisites

-To follow this tutorial, you will need the following components:
+For this tutorial, you need the following components:

 * 1 × ESP32 DevKit C
 * 1 × USB A / micro USB B cable